 If you are on a fixed rate home loan term, and this is about to expire, then its time to start looking at your options.
 Your current lender might be able to give you an even better deal at the end of the term, or your loan may revert to a much higher rate.
 To avoid being stung, start researching the market now.
 Knowing what home loans are on offer will enable you to secure a home loan deal that you are happy with.

-When it comes to refinancing, some borrowers think that its better to apply for a number of home loans with many lenders, as this will give them a better chance of securing a home loan.
+When it comes to refinancing, some borrowers think that it’s better to apply for severalof home loans with many lenders, as this will give them a better chance of securing a home loan.
 However, the opposite usually occurs.
 When you apply for a home loan, the lender you have selected will check your credit rating.
 Credit checks register in your credit history.
-Therefore, the more credit checks you have, which do not result in you securing a loan, can indicate to a lender that you are a higher risk.
-Some lenders may even think your loan application is unsuccessful.
+Therefore, the more credit checks you have, which do not result in you securing a loan, the higher risk a lender will think you are.